adlnet/xapi-profiles/xapi-profiles-structure.md

 The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.

 A Profile Author MUST change a Statement Template's `id` between versions if any of the Determining Properties, StatementRef properties, or rules change.
 Changes of `scopeNote` are not considered changes in rules.
+A Profile Author SHOULD create a Statement Template with a single Determining Property of the Category Context Activity Other Statement Templates MAY use the Category Context Activity of the intended xAPI Profile in combination with another Determining Property.
+In previous versions of this document, and if a Statement Template with a single Determining Property of the Category Context Activity is not included, All Statement
+Templates associated with this profile MUST consider that Category Context Activity as a Determining Property as it was an implicit requirement in previous versions.

 A Learning Record Provider authoring a Statement following a Statement Template:
 * MUST include all the Determining Properties in the Statement Template.
+A Statement Template using multiple Determining Properties is considered an "AND" operation.
 * MUST follow all rules in the Statement Template.
 * MUST, if `objectStatementRefTemplate` is specified, set the Statement object to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.
 * MUST, if `contextStatementRefTemplate` is specified, set the Statement context Statement property to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.